How-to: Write a parton-level Monte Carlo event generator: After the hard process

 \section{After the hard process}

 Even though we will not go into the technical details of the implementation of the following steps in event generation, it is interesting to list some of the considerations necessary to perform them.
 The factorised view of Monte Carlo event generation has already been illustrated by Figs.~\ref{fig:step1} to~\ref{fig:step5}.
 Step-by-step, some points that need to be considered are: \begin{enumerate} \item The hard process can be $2\rightarrow N$, where $N$ is any number of particles. \item Decays can be easily implemented on top of any process in a factorised way, given that the resonance is narrow enough.
 If this is the case, one can consider the decay of a massive resonance in its rest frame, and then boost the decay products into the lab frame according to the particle's boost in that frame. \item Most parton showers are based on collinear and soft splitting kernels that capture the enhanced regions.
 There are two possibilities for parton showers, with some technical differences in the implementation: radiation from final-state particles or radiation from initial-particles.
 The difference arises because initial-state particles need to `evolve' back to the incoming hadrons, whereas final-state particles have to evolve forward to hadrons. \item At some scale, $\mathcal{O}(1~\mathrm{GeV})$, perturbation theory breaks down and a non-perturbative model needs to take over.
 The phenomenon is called hadronization.
 The outgoing quarks and gluons need to be treated through some model that groups them into QCD colour-singlets.
-This is done in \texttt{Herwig++}, for example, via a cluster model, and in \texttt{Pythia} via a string model.
+This is done in \texttt{HERWIG 7}, for example, via a cluster model, and in \texttt{Pythia 8} via a string model.
 Another non-perturbative effect involves the interaction of multiple partons.
-This is modelled as multiple QCD $2\rightarrow 2$ interactions, where all the initial-state particles are evolved back to gluons (in \texttt{Herwig++}), so as to avoid issues related to the treatment of valence quarks in the fragmented protons. \end{enumerate}
+In \texttt{HERWIG 7} and \texttt{Sherpa} this phenomenon modelled as multiple QCD $2\rightarrow 2$ interactions~\cite{Bahr:2008dy,Gleisberg:2008ta}.
+In \texttt{Pythia 8} it is treated as being formed through interleaved parton-parton interactions in a common sequence with the initial-state radiation~\cite{Sjostrand:2004ef}. \end{enumerate}